khangich/machine-learning-interview/README.md

 # Machine Learning Interview Preparation (MLIP)
 ## Intro
-* Problem: ML engineer interview has a wide range of technical areas i.e big data, ML fundamental, Deep Learning fundamentals, Leetcode etc. Trying to study everything within short time is a bad strategy.
-I have only one goal: save your time, prepare interview effectively.
+* Problem: Preparing for ML engineer interview can take a lot of time to cover range of technical areas i.e big data, ML fundamental, Deep Learning fundamentals, Leetcode etc. I have only one goal: save your time.
 I've been helping around 50 people to prepare for MLE interview.
 Now I want to do it at scale.

 * Solution: provide a **minimum** set of focus area which covers all interview questions.
 I have interviewed at a lot of big companies (FAAG, MS, SnapChat, StitchFix, Intuit etc).
 I will not shared interview questions because of NDA.

 ## How to prepare for interview?
 1. Before you prepare for interiview, you can read [common questions](faqs.md).
+2. If you have never learned about ML, you should first learn coursera machine leanring by Andrew Ng or similar online courses.
-2. What should I study?
+3. What should I study?
 Use the [study guide](README.md) as a collections of focused areas.
-3. Am I ready for interview?
+4. Am I ready for interview?
 Use [readyness tests](ready.md) to see if you're  ready for interview.
-4. How do I prepare for ML system design?
+5. How do I prepare for ML system design?
 Use [ML usecase](design.md) to go practice actual ML system design usecases.